irina-mandarina/wiglobe-backend/README.md

 ~~7. security: checks for username there~~
 ~~4. notifications~~
 5. recommendations of destinations
+6. view journeys by destination
+7. countries for dest recs
 6. fix controller tests (esp delete controllers)
 7. post drafts, edit journeys in the frontend
 8. delete comments and reviews